csiro-energy-systems/PowerModelsACDCsecurityconstrained.jl/README.md

 Building upon the PowerModels architecture, the code is engineered to decouple security-constrained optimal power flow problem from the power network formulations for AC-DC grids.

 **Installation**
-The latest stable release of PowerModelACDC can be installed using the Julia package manager with

 ```julia
 Pkg.add("PowerModelsACDCsecurityconstrained")